egonolieux/personal-conventions/issue-tracking.md

 4. Additional information about the issue, prefixed by `Info`.
 5. The topic of the issue, no prefix.

-Type, status and priority labels **should only be used once** per issue.
+Type, status and priority labels **must only be used once** per issue.

 ## Type labels